syncfusion-content/asp.netmvc-docs/aspnetmvc/Chart/Data-Markers.md

             sr
                 //..
                 .Marker(mr=>mr
-                    .DataLabel(dl=>dl
+                    .DataLabel(label=>label
                         .Visible(true)
-                    // Place the data label text position in the centre of the rectangle .TextPosition(TextPosition.Middle)
+                    // Place the data label text position in the center of the rectangle .TextPosition(TextPosition.Middle)
                         )
                 ).Add();